Weigh-in-Motion Systems provide an important tool in commerce. Whether at the mine, on the road or across the country on rail, vehicle scales ac...

-Weigh-in-Motion Systems provide the ability to weigh large commerce objects in order to maintain compliance and ensure safety.
+Weigh-in-Motion truck scales provide the ability to weigh large commerce objects in order to maintain compliance and ensure safety.
 METTLER TOLEDO manufactures a wide variety of truck scales designed to meet specific uses and performance requirements, while keeping roadways safe.
 Several types of Weigh-in-Motion Systems are available for use in the enforcement, monitoring and analysis of vehicles on the road.
 They offer a cost-effective solution to help contain infrastructure expenses by monitoring the weight of commercial vehicles as they travel.

-1. How does weigh in motion work?
+1. How does a weigh in motion scale work?